argoproj/argo-events/docs/sensors/triggers/http-trigger.md

    lets set up the Minio event-source available [here](https://argoproj.github.io/argo-events/setup/minio/).
    Don't create the sensor as we will be deploying it in next step.

-6. Create a sensor as follows,
+6. Create a sensor as follows.

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/http-trigger.yaml

 7. Now, drop a file onto `input` bucket in Minio server.

 8. The sensor has triggered a http request to the http server.
-Take a look at the logs
+Take a look at the logs.

         server is listening on 8090
         {"type":"minio","bucket":"input"}